Want to Lose Weight? Coffee Could Be the Key!

 Admit it — the idea that coffee benefits weight loss seems too good to be true, particularly if you are already a coffee drinker.
 This is not yet another excuse coffee drinkers use to continue drinking this beverage.
 Believe it or not, the positive impact of coffee on weight loss is confirmed by science.
 The latest study on this subject comes from China where scientists examined the activity of the adenosine receptors (known to be blocked by caffeine) in the brain.

 They injected a high dose of caffeine directly into the brains of mice.
-Results, published in the Nature Communications, showed that overweight mice who received caffeine managed to slim down.
+Results, published in Nature Communications, showed that overweight mice who received caffeine managed to slim down.

 Caffeine made them eat less and inspired them to be more physically active, both of which are essential factors for successful weight loss.